bitcoinmonolith/bitcoin/README.md

 - Have a mempoolspace like explorer built-in.
 - Have isolated wasm plugin support for mempool filters and many other things.
 For example DATUM.
 - Have plugin store on nostr.
+- And way down the line, when everything is done, have a new communication protocol over http and websockets.
+It can also have PoW requirement support for read requests.

 ## Notes